 If a provider is particularly forward with information, you might also find setup fee details on a provider’s internet plan pricing page, especially if waiving the setup and installation fee is part of the provider’s latest promotion.

-Real life example: How much are Comcast XFINITY taxes and fees?
+Real life example: How much are Xfinity taxes and fees?

 Curious about how these fees might add up?
-Let’s take a look at Comcast XFINITY fees for an internet-only plan as of December 2018:
+Let’s take a look at Xfinity fees for an internet-only plan as of December 2018:

 - Introductory rate: $39.99/mo.* for first 12 months with No Term Agreement